purnell-davis/bart/README.md

 Another idea is to add a json route to each station to view the json.
 It could be helpful to others, because the official BART api returns XML.

-I'd also love to style it more (CSS and JavaScript), but never had a chance to.
+I'd also love to style it more (CSS and JavaScript).